Table of Contents

 How to Write a Check for Cash

-In the next paragraph we explain the legal terms related to check writing and go on to describe the other parts of a check, followed by the summary of our information.
+In the next paragraph we explain the legal terms related to check writing and go on to describe the other parts of a check, followed by some frequently asked questions.

 BTW: Some of the most searched checks on our site are: